 Economist and Co-founder

 Inez Hillel is co-founder and economist of Vivic Research.
-She currently works on the traditional territory of the Huron-Wendat, the Seneca and the Mississaugas of the Credit.
-Inez is passionate about intersectional economics that center frontline voices and qualitative data as foundational for progressive policy development.
-Her focus at Vivic is projects that require ongoing community engagement and that allow her to connect with grassroots activists and organizations.
-Having previously worked at the Centre for the Study of Living Standards, she has conducted research on income supports in Canada.
+Inez is devoted to intersectional economics, which emphasizes frontline voices and qualitative data as the foundations for progressive policy development.
+Her roles at Vivic includes research and analysis, project management, and relationship building with new and long-term clients.
+She is most passionate about projects that require ongoing community engagement and that allow her to connect and develop partnerships with grassroots activists and organizations.
+In her previous role as Economist at the Centre for the Study of Living Standards, she conducted research on income supports in Canada.
 Inez holds an MA in Economics from Simon Fraser University and a BA in Applied Economics from Queen’s University.
 In 2020, Inez was the recipient of the British Columbia Graduate Scholarship and the Provost Prize of Distinction Scholarship from Simon Fraser University.

 Get in Touch